Skip to content

 Warning

-• z_flag_homogenized must be a numeric column using the following values:
+• z_flag_homogenized (numeric) using the allowed values:

 • 0: No redshift